MephistoDemon/mysterion/CODE_OF_CONDUCT.md

 We're all people, so have in mind that we can make mistakes, be subjective and have a feelings.
 When communicating in PRs, we should:

-- Be **polite** and **friendly** - mis-communicating online is common, so it's very easy to mis-understand other people
+- Be **polite** and **friendly** - miscommunicating online is common, so it's very easy to misunderstand other people
 - Be **objective** when possible - i.e. using statistics or external resources instead of simply expressing your opinion
 - Be **open to different opinions** - everyone has a different mindset and the best solution could be achieved by investigating and considering different approaches
 - Consider **talking in real life** (or even **pair-programming**) when communication online gets tricky

-### Making PR
+### Submitting PRs

-When making a PR, make sure you've prepared it well in order to save your own time as well as time and energy of your teammates:
+When submitting a PR, make sure you've prepared it well in order to save your own time as well as time and energy of your teammates:

 - Make sure **CI passes**
 - Before making a PR, **review changes as if you were the reviewer** - see *Reviewing PR* section